-Don't FOG up your festival season with a plumbing disaster.
+Don't FOG up your holiday season with a plumbing disaster.
 Learn how to deal with Fats Oils and Greases

 Every day is a good day to practice proper disposal of grease products but hosting gatherings and holiday cooking often means that Fats, Oils and Greases may be in our kitchens more than usual.